fishfollower/SAM/docs/read.data.files.md

+# `read.data.files`

-# `read.data.files`: Read all standard data SAM files and return a list as created by 'setup.sam.data'
+Read all standard data SAM files and return a list as created by 'setup.sam.data'

 ## Description

 Read all standard data SAM files and return a list as created by 'setup.sam.data'

 ## Usage